Nitrogen Fixers – What They Are and Tips to Get Started

 This is why nitrogen-fixing plants tend to be among the first plants to show up after a big disturbance.

 They’re the only plants that can thrive in these disturbed, degraded sites.
-I’m sorry to say that for most of us, our wild homesteads start out degraded—at least when we first move onto them.
+And I’m sorry to say that for most of us, we are living on land that is badly degraded from human activity—at least when we first move onto them.

-Our job is to fix that and cultivate abundance for people, plants and animals!
+Our job is to fix that and cultivate abundance for people, plants and wildlife.

 Here in my area, native nitrogen fixer red alder tends to be one of the first trees to grow in disturbed sites.